Get started with customer relationship management tools

 Chapter 4

-4 mins
+4 minutes

 Finding the best fit

-To help you match your needs with a CRM, look at the types of CRM tools available.
+To help you match your needs with a CRM, first look at the types of CRM tools available.
 There are three main types of CRM: operational, analytical and collaborative.

 Operational CRM

-This type of platform combines sales, marketing and service processes.
-This means you can review the customer cycle, simplify advertising campaigns and manage customer service and user support.
+This type of platform combines sales, marketing and service tasks.
+This means you can:

 HubSpot is a popular example.